Introduction to QCD: Introduction

+since $i$ and $j$ are quark (i.e., 3-dimensional fundamental) indices.
+This factor corresponds directly to the 3 different ``paths through colour space'' that the process at hand can take; the produced quarks can be red, green, or blue.

 A next-to-simplest example is given by $q\bar{q}\to \gamma^*/Z\to\ell^+\ell^-$ (usually referred to as the Drell-Yan process~\cite{Drell:1970wh}), which is just a crossing of the previous one.
-By crossing symmetry, the squared matrix element, including the color factor, is exactly the same as before, but since the quarks are here incoming, we must \emph{average} rather than sum over their colors, leading to
+By crossing symmetry, the squared matrix element, including the colour factor, is exactly the same as before, but since the quarks are here incoming, we must \emph{average} rather than sum over their colours, leading to

-where the color factor now expresses a \emph{suppression} which can be interpreted as due to the fact that only quarks of matching colors are able to collide and produce a $Z$ boson.
-The chance that a quark and an antiquark picked at random from the colliding hadrons have matching colors is $1/N_C$.
+where the colour factor now expresses a \emph{suppression} which can be interpreted as due to the fact that only quarks of matching colours are able to collide and produce a $Z$ boson.
+The chance that a quark and an antiquark picked at random from the colliding hadrons have matching colours is $1/N_C$.

 Similarly, $\ell q \to \ell q$ via $t$-channel photon exchange (usually called Deep Inelastic Scattering --- {Deep inelastic scattering|see{DIS}}DIS --- with ``deep'' referring to a large virtuality of the exchanged photon), constitutes yet another crossing of the same basic process, see \figRef{fig:Zcrossings}.
-The color factor in this case comes out as unity.
+The colour factor in this case comes out as unity.

 To illustrate what happens when we insert (and sum over) quark-gluon vertices, such as the one depicted in \figRef{fig:qg}, we take the process $Z\to3\,$jets.
-The color factor for this process can be computed as follows, with the accompanying illustration showing a corresponding diagram (squared) with explicit color-space indices on each vertex:\\ where the last $\mrm{Tr}\{\delta\} = 8$, since the trace runs over the 8-dimensional adjoint-representation indices.
+The colour factor for this process can be computed as follows, with the accompanying illustration showing a corresponding diagram (squared) with explicit colour-space indices on each vertex:\\ where the last $\mrm{Tr}\{\delta\} = 8$, since the trace runs over the 8-dimensional adjoint indices.
+If we want to ``count the paths through colour space'', we should leave out the factor $\frac12$ which comes from the normalisation convention for the $t$ matrices, \eqRef{eq:t}, hence this process can take 8 different paths through colour space, one for each gluon basis state.

+The tedious task of taking traces over $t$ matrices can be greatly alleviated by use of the relations given in \TabRef{tab:lambda}. {Traces in SU(3)|see{SU(3)}} {QCD!Trace relations|see{SU(3)}}